In 2022, tuition for full-time students at UNC Asheville was $4,122 a year for in-state students and $21,470 a year for out-of-state students.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
-For more information on UNC Asheville financial aid, keep reading, or visit their financial aid website.
+For more information on University of North Carolina Asheville financial aid, keep reading, or visit their financial aid website.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, UNC Asheville awarded 1,609 need-based scholarships to students, giving away total of $13,477,534 to help students with financial need cover the cost of school.
-An additional $1,325,136 in merit-based scholarship money was awarded to students without demonstrated financial need.
+In 2023, University of North Carolina Asheville awarded 1,468 need-based scholarships to students, giving away total of $12.5 million to help students with financial need cover the cost of school.
+An additional $2.43 million in merit-based scholarship money was awarded to students without demonstrated financial need.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

-Now that we have a sense of the total estimated costs for UNC Asheville students, we can subtract the average financial aid package to find the estimated net cost.
+Now that we have a sense of the total estimated costs for University of North Carolina Asheville students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at UNC Asheville was $13,378 in 2021.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of UNC Asheville seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at University of North Carolina Asheville was $10,806 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of University of North Carolina Asheville seem more manageable.

-What will attending UNC Asheville really cost you?
+What will attending University of North Carolina Asheville really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
-You can find the UNC Asheville's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+You can find the University of North Carolina Asheville's net cost calculator on their website.